 Heads or Tails Game

-Below is an example of a coin toss game in Python which is created with the help of the WHILE loop.
-Here is a text-based game or another example on how to use a while loop.
-We are importing random class here and also making use of the input() function for the user to read the input.
+Below is an example of a coin toss game in Python, created with the WHILE loop’s help.
+Here is a text-based game or another example of how to use a while loop.
+We are importing a random class here and also using the input() function for the user to read the input.
 It is just a simple simulation of the flipping of the coins.
-We would ask the user to either enter ‘heads’ or ‘tails’.
-A simple game statistics will be applied here by summing up the consequent number of heads and tails occur.
+We will prompt the user to enter either ‘heads’ or ‘tails.’
+We will apply simple game statistics by summing up the consecutive number of heads and tails.

-The final output which we get after we input the values I,e ‘heads’ or ‘tails’ is as below:
+The final output that we receive after inputting the values ‘heads’ or ‘tails’ is as follows:

-In the code snippet, we see that the random class generates the random values either ‘head’ or ‘tail’ as we have given the options above and stores it in the flip variable.
-Therefore, when the input given by the user matches that with the value in flip then one wins else one loses and the while loop keeps running till then.
-There is one exit condition that is only when ‘x’ or ‘X’ is given as input.
-In that case, the calculated value of the iteration is printed out.
-This was just a simple illustration of a text-based game made by using a while loop.
+In the code snippet, we see that the random class generates the random values either ‘head’ or ‘tail’ as we have given the options above and stores them in the flip variable.
+Therefore, when the user’s input matches that with the value in flip, one wins; another loses, and the while loop keeps running till then.
+The program will have an exit condition if the input is ‘x’ or ‘X.’ In such cases, it will print the calculated value of the iteration.
+This simple illustration of a text-based game using a while loop.

-As humans find repetitive tasks boring, it makes those tasks quite susceptible to human error.
-Thus, iterations programs have their utilities and serve as a great help in many applications where it is needed for a loop to run infinitely until it is interrupted.
-Many simple text-based games can be created by using a while loop.
+As humans find repetitive tasks boring, those tasks are pretty susceptible to human error.
+Thus, iterations programs have utilities and are great helpers in many applications where a loop must run infinitely until someone interrupts it.
+You can create many simple text-based games by using a while loop.

 This is a guide to Python Infinite Loop.
-Here we discuss the introduction and different types of Statements along with code implementation.
+Here we discuss the introduction, types of Statements, and code implementation.
 You can also go through our other suggested articles to learn more –